doableware/djongo/docs/docs/sponsor.md

     btn_id: price_3
     benefits:
       - You use Djongo and you LOVE IT.
-      - You want to tip me!
+      - You want to tip the project!
 Thanks!

   - title: Q&A
     price: 4
     btn_id: price_4
     benefits:
-      - I will take a look at your **one question**.
+      - Take a look at your **one question**.
       - You support the long term sustainability of the project.
       - Your token of appreciation will help me continue maintain the repository.